Which strimmer brand?

 By Adele Dyer

 Article 1 of 7

 Discover the best and worst grass trimmer brands, according to our independent test lab reviews and surveys of thousands of owners.

 Which? tests grass trimmers every year, putting them through a series of rigorous tests to see how they will perform in your garden.
-We have expert testers who are knowledgeable about garden tools, but also know how everyday gardeners will use grass trimmers and what they will find great or annoying.
+Our experts know how everyday gardeners will use grass trimmers and what they will find great or annoying.

 Take a look at our full grass trimmer reviews to find one with the best fit for your needs.